 Our curriculum allows children to develop and learn knowledge and skills in the following areas.

 - Expressive Art and Design

 We ensure that children are exposed to a good balance of direct teaching and learning through play.
 In EYFS we use carpet time to deliver direct teaching sessions for all areas of learning.
-We also use objective led planning to target certain objectives and to ensure that children are always challenged and that their thinking and knowledge is extended.
+We also use objective-led planning to target certain objectives and to ensure that children are always challenged and that their thinking and knowledge are extended.
 We use assessments and our knowledge of the children to plan continuous provision and enhancements which will support the children to learn and develop in all 7 areas of learning.
 We analyse our assessments regularly to identify areas of learning that the children need more support with and then saturate the environment with opportunities for the children to develop these skills both through direct teaching within the environment from an adult and independently through play.
-Our environment is key to the children’s development.
+Our environment is key to children’s development.
 Adults model how to use the areas effectively and use sustained shared thinking to extend children’s learning and thinking and to model learning behaviours.

 Literacy and Communication and Language

 Literacy and communication and language are at the heart of our curriculum.
 We value these key skills as without them, children would not be able to access other areas of the curriculum.

 Phonics is key to teaching children to read quickly during EYFS.
 In F1 children begin the year by learning and developing phase 1 phonics skills.
 When they are secure with phase 1 aspects they then begin to learn graphemes using the Read Write Inc scheme.
 This then continues into F2 where children are taught to recognise more graphemes including digraphs and trigraphs and they are taught to segment and blend these graphemes to read words and then sentences.
 Children quickly progress through the Read Write Inc scheme during their time in EYFS at Coleridge Primary School.
 More information about this can be found in the RWI section of our website.